juju/juju-gui-charm/HACKING.md

 `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.

-To run a test on a local environment, add a flag that tells the test not to collocate the deployed charm on a machine-0:
+To run a test on a local environment, create an environment named "local" and type "local" like this:

+environments.yaml

+environments:
+  local:
+    type: local

+Then run:

-    make ftest JUJU_ENV="myenv" JUJU_ENV_TYPE="local"
+    make ftest JUJU_ENV="local"

 ## Running the Charm From Development ##